Random coalescing geodesics in first-passage percolation: Statement of results

 \begin{theorem} The cardinality of the set $\tree_0$ is almost surely constant. \end{theorem}

 In order to state our remaining theorems precisely we introduce a few definitions.
-Given a geodesic $g=(v_0,v_1,\ldots)$ we define the {\bf direction} $\dir(g)$ of $g$ as the set of limit points of the set $\{v_k/|v_k|:k\ge1\}$.
-Hence, $\dir(g)$ is an arc of the unit circle $S^1$, and we shall identify this arc with a subset of $[0,2\pi]$, when suitable.

-Busemann functions were introduced to first-passage percolation in a couple of papers by Hoffman~\cite{hoffman05,hoffman08}.
-Given a geodesic $g \in \tree_0$ we define the {\bf Busemann function} $B_g:\Z^2\times\Z^2\to\R$ of $g=(v_0,v_1,v_2,\ldots)$ as the limit
+Busemann functions, named after the work of Herbert Busemann on metric spaces~\cite{busemann55}, were introduced to first-passage percolation through the works of Newman \cite{newman95} and Hoffman~\cite{hoffman05,hoffman08}.
+Given a geodesic $g \in \tree_0$ we define the {\bf Busemann function} $B_g:\Z^2\times\Z^2\to\R$ of $g=(0,v_1,v_2,\ldots)$ as the limit

-It is proved in~\cite{hoffman05} that this limit exists for all $g \in \tree_0$ and $x,y \in \Z^2$; see Lemma~\ref{rioja} below.
+It is proved in~\cite{hoffman05} that this limit exists for all $g \in \tree_0$ and $x,y \in \Z^2$ almost surely; see Lemma~\ref{rioja} below.
 We say that a Busemann function is {\bf asymptotically linear} if there exists a linear functional $\rho:\R^2 \to \R$ such that

-The Busemann function of a geodesic $g$ should be thought of as measuring the difference in distance to infinity along the geodesic $g$.
+The Busemann function of a geodesic $g$ should be thought of as a measure of the difference in distance to infinity along the geodesic $g$.
 From the linearity of a Busemann function it is possible to obtain information on the direction of the geodesics used to define it, and hence to distinguish geodesics from one another.
 An exposition of this will be given in Section~\ref{properties}.